 That, or it better really cure Parkinson’s.

-Of course, there’s ZERO evidence of any of these products actually curing diseases.
+Of course, there’s ZERO evidence of any of these products actually curing diseases, something not totally uncommon in MLMs (hint: Vida Divina, Xango, or Kyani).
 They might have some other benefits, though…

 While a 2013 study by BMC Psychiatry concluded that negative ions had no consistent influence on anxiety, mood, relaxation, sleep, or comfort, the study did find slightly lower rates of depression associated with negative ions.
 That being said, those findings weren’t conclusive, and future research is needed.